santoshphilip/eppy/docs/source/HVAC_Tutorial.rst

 ~~~~~~~~~~~~~~~~~~~

-It would be nice to move through the loop using functions "next()" and
+It would be nice to move through the loop using functions "nextnode()"
-"prev()"
+and "prevnode()"

 Eppy indeed has such functions